-- Section 612 of the Communications Act of 1934, as amended, and as codified at 47 U.S.C. § 532, requires a cable operator to set aside channel capacity for commercial use by unaffiliated video programmers. - The FCC has adopted extensive rules governing commercial leased access, which are codified at 47 C.F.R. §§ 76.970 through 76.977.
-In 2008, the Commission issued a Report and Order that would have imposed far more demanding requirements on cable operators and would have lowered significantly the rates that they could charge for commercial leased access.
-In the Matter of Leased Commercial Access, Report and Order and Further Notice of Proposed Rulemaking, 23 FCC Rcd 2909 (2008).
-The U.S. Court of Appeals for the Sixth Circuit stayed the effect of the Report and Order, leaving the regulations contained in the October 2007 Edition of the Code of Federal Regulations as presently controlling. - The Communications Act and the FCC's current regulations establish leased access set-aside requirements that are based on a cable system's total activated channel capacity.
-Cable operators with 36 to 54 activated channels must set aside 10 percent of those channels not otherwise required for use, or prohibited from use, by federal law or regulation for leased access.
-Operators with 55 to 100 activated channels must set aside 15 percent of those channels not otherwise required for use, or prohibited from use, by federal law or regulation.
-Cable operators with more than 100 activated channels must designate 15 percent of such channels for commercial use.
+Section 612 of the Communications Act of 1934, as amended, and as codified at 47 U.S.C. § 532, requires a cable operator to set aside channel capacity for commercial use by unaffiliated video programmers.

-- In accordance with the statute, cable operators may continue to employ any unused channel capacity designated for leased access until an unaffiliated programmer actually obtains use of the channel capacity pursuant to a written agreement.
+- The FCC has adopted extensive rules governing commercial leased access, which are codified at 47 C.F.R. §§ 76.970 through 76.977.
+15 The regulations establish leased access set-aside requirements based on a cable system's total activated channel capacity.
+Cable operators with 36 to 54 activated channels must set aside 10 percent of those channels not otherwise required for use, or prohibited from use by federal law or regulation, for leased access.
+Operators with 55 to 100 activated channels must set aside 15 percent of those channels, and cable operators with more than 100 activated channels must designate 15 percent of such channels for commercial use. - Cable operators may continue to employ any unused channel capacity designated for leased access until an unaffiliated programmer actually obtains use of the channel capacity pursuant to a written agreement.
 47 U.S.C. § 532(b)(4).
-Moreover, cable operators may use up to 33 percent of the channel capacity designated for leased access for qualified minority or educational programming sources, whether or not the source is affiliated with the cable operator.13 - Under the FCC's current rules, cable operators are required to provide prospective leased access programmers the following information on receipt of a bona-fide request for leased access capacity: - A statement of how much of the operator's leased access set-aside capacity is available; - A complete schedule of the operator's full-time and part-time leased access rates; - Rates associated with technical and studio costs; and - If specifically requested, a sample leased access contract.14 - If a cable operator has less than 15,000 subscribers, it must provide the above information within 30 calendar days of the date which a bona fide request for leased access is made.
-If the cable operator has more than 15,000 subscribers, it must provide the above information within 15 days of the request for leased access.
+Moreover, cable operators may use up to 33 percent of the channel capacity designated for leased access for qualified minority or educational programming sources, whether or not the source is affiliated with the cable operator.16